KarmanyaT28/KarmanyaT28/README.md

 ### 👨‍💻 About Me

-🚨 Cybersecurity Analyst at UnitedHealth Group (Optum)
+🚨 InfoSec Analyst, 2 yrs @ Optum (UHG)
 🎖 Certified Digital Forensics Examiner (CDFE)
-🛠 Creator of real-world tools like CipherLock 🔐 and CipherScan 🛡
-🐍 Deep into Python, Go, Rust, and DevSecOps automation
+🛠 Creator of real-world tools like CipherLock , CipherScan , CipherWave 🐍 Deep into Python, Go, Rust, and DevSecOps automation
 🕵️ Passionate about threat analysis, scripting, and secure development
 🌍 Building projects using Django, Docker, GCP, and Kubernetes